 We want our guests to feel at home.
 We always have hot and cold beverages and snacks available for the women who drop by to spend time with us.

 Damascus Road Project implemented a pilot jail outreach program in the Winnebago County Jail.
 With the support of jail administration, we have placed identifying posters in the PODS that encourage inmates who have been trafficked to reach out to us for help and support.
 With the success of this program, we expanded, and are also serving women at the Outagamie County Jail as well as other county jails, and at several local residential AODA programs.
-Damascus Road Project provides them with uplifting reading materials, support, love and encouragement while they are incarcerated.
+Our advocates partner with Probation Officers, Public Defenders, District Attorneys and Judges to assist our clients who qualify and want to participate in long-term faith-based residential restoration programs.
+If approved, we fully fund transport to these out-of-state programs.
+In addition, Damascus Road Project provides incarcerated clients with access to services, uplifting reading materials, support, love and encouragement while they are in jail.

 In addition, Damascus Road Project is currently serving over 50 women within the Wisconsin prison system.
 These women, currently housed at Taycheeda Correctional Institution, Robert E. Ellsworth Correctional Center and Milwaukee Women's Correctional Center receive weekly encouragement notes, letters, books, bible studies and support.
 We work with them supporting their release planning and maintain relationships with them as they return to their communities.